mrv-coder768/BDAY4T/README.md

   const content = document.getElementById("content");
   content.innerHTML=`
-    <h1>💖 Happy Birthday, Dear Theerdhani 💖</h1>
+    <h1>💖 Happy Birthday, Dear Nirmala 💖</h1>
-    <h2>Born in 2008 — Shine Bright Always! ✨🎉</h2>
+    <h2>Shine Bright Always! ✨🎉</h2>
-    <p>Dear Theerdhani, today is your special day! 🌟 May your smile light up every corner of the world,
+    <p>Dear Nirmala, today is your special day! 🌟 May your smile light up every corner of the world,
        may laughter and joy follow you wherever you go, and may all your dreams turn into reality 💫.</p>
     <p>On this magical day, may happiness surround you, your heart be filled with love,
        and every moment be more beautiful than the last. 💖🎂</p>
-    <p>You are amazing, inspiring, and bring so much light to everyone around you.
-       Never stop dreaming, keep smiling, and enjoy every second of your birthday celebration! 🎉🎈</p>
-    <p class="gift">🎁 Your Special Gift: Premium Watch ⌚ — A token of love and appreciation 💝</p>
+    <p class="gift">🎁 Your Special Gift: Premium surprise — A token of love and appreciation 💝</p>
-    <p>With endless love, hugs, and blessings from Mourya 🤗💖 — Have the happiest birthday ever!</p>
+    <p>With endless love, hugs, and blessings — Have the happiest birthday ever!</p>
   `;
   content.style.opacity=1;

-  const photo=document.getElementById("photo");
-  photo.style.display="block";
-  photo.classList.add("show");
+  // show final overlay with message const overlay = document.getElementById("finalOverlay");
+  overlay.style.display = "block";

+  // start heart & confetti & fireworks more actively
+  startConfettiBurst();
 }

 // ---------------- Auto Play Countdown Music ----------------